 3 year forecast balance sheet (typically only for corporations, larger active farm businesses)

 3 year forecast cash flow statement (most important)

 Check with your bank regarding how many years of forecast statements they want.
 When you are setting up for forecast financials, the easiest is to use your current year's financial statement as a starting point.
 Increase the costs and revenues as you expect them to happen.
 If you are doing this for the first time, make sure you highlight any assumptions that you are making.

 Depending on what stage of your business plan you are in, you might also need to include a few other items.
 If you plan to present the plan to a bank, consider adding:

 Start up plan: Include your start up costs, financing requirements and how much funding you personally have available.

 Resumes: I have been asked for a resume nearly every time I submitted a business plan.

 Tax Returns: Banks and other financial institutions will probably ask for your tax returns from prior years.
 Make sure you have these done and filed on time.

 The best thing to do is to have this in a word document so you can update it all the time.
 Business plans are not meant to be static, they should be updated and changed regularly.
 Like a road map, you never know what turns you might find.
 The business plan should go with you as you grown and reach your goals.
 It does not have to be pretty, it does not have to be fancy but you do need one.
 You would not go camping without a map, you should not start a farm without one.
 So what are you waiting for?
 Grab your laptop or even a pen and some paper and put your dream on paper!
-If you struggle with getting a plan ready for the presentation, check out the Mentor tab for assistance.
+If you struggle with getting a plan ready for the presentation, check out the Work with Me tab for assistance.